Building a World-Class Trail System in Greater Cincinnati: CORA’s New Mission, Vision, and 5-Year Plan

 ☑️ Grow in partnerships with land managers, local governments, and the outdoor community

-🚵♀️ Greater Cincinnati Trails—Built for Everyone
+Greater Cincinnati Trails, Built for Everyone

 CORA is building a future where bike trails in Cincinnati are known across the country.
-With your help, we’ll create an trail-forward, sustainable, and nationally recognized trail system that brings joy, health, and pride to our region.
+With your help, we’ll create a trail-forward, sustainable, and nationally recognized trail system that brings joy, health, and pride to our region.

-🤝 How You Can Support the Trails
+How You Can Support the Trails

 Your support makes all the difference.
 Whether you’re a frequent rider, weekend hiker, or local business, here’s how to help: